TIBCOSoftware/tp-helm-charts/docs/workshop/eks/control-plane/README.md

 ## Required by external-dns chart
 export TP_MAIN_INGRESS_CONTROLLER=alb
-export TP_INGRESS_CONTROLLER=nginx # This value can be same as TP_MAIN_INGRESS_CONTROLLER, nginx if you're using nginx, or traefik if you're using traefik
+export TP_INGRESS_CONTROLLER=traefik # This value can be same as TP_MAIN_INGRESS_CONTROLLER, traefik if you're using traefik

 ## Required for configuring Logserver for TIBCO Control Plane services
 export TP_LOGSERVER_ENDPOINT="" # logserver endpoint